mads-hartmann/links.mads-hartmann.com/README.md

 See [docs/datasette.md](./docs/datasette.md) for more notes.

-## 11ty
+## NextJS

-I use 11ty to generate a static site rendering all he links in my Airtable base.
-I have created a custom data source that uses the Airtable API to fetch all the records.
-The static site is published on links.mads-hartmann.com.
+I'm using NextJS to create a website to browse my links.

-See [docs/11ty.md](./docs/11ty.md) for more notes.
+See [docs/nextjs.md](./docs/nextjs.md) for more notes.